-Lynx are large carnivores with large spatial requirements (Breitenmoser-Würsten et al., 2007).
-They are territorial and live in large connected forested areas (Vandel & Stahl, 2005; Zimmermann & Breitenmoser, 2007), which sustain large prey populations (Basille et al., 2009).
-Natural barriers (e.g., large waterbodies) as well as anthropogenic barriers (e.g., urban areas, highways) limit lynx movements (Schadt et al., 2002).
-Roads are complex infrastructures acting as semi-permeable movement barriers (Klar, Hermann, & Kramer-Schadt, 2006; Zimmermann & Breitenmoser, 2007) as well as an important source of mortality (Ceia-Hasse et al., 2017; Bencin et al., 2019).
+Lynx are large carnivores with extensive spatial requirements (Breitenmoser-Würsten et al., 2007).
+They are territorial and live in vast connected forested areas (Vandel & Stahl, 2005; Zimmermann & Breitenmoser, 2007), which sustain important prey populations (Basille et al., 2009).
+Natural barriers (e.g., broad waterbodies) as well as anthropogenic barriers (e.g., urban areas, road network) limit lynx movements (Kramer-Schadt et al., 2004).
+Roads are complex infrastructures acting as semi-permeable movement barriers (Klar, Hermann, & Kramer-Schadt, 2006; Zimmermann & Breitenmoser, 2007) in addition to be an important source of mortality (Schmidt-Posthaus et al., 2002; Ceia-Hasse et al., 2017; Bencin et al., 2019).
 Therefore, a major modelling challenge when simulating lynx populations is to account for movements over large areas and consequently, for the impact of landscape characteristics on different demographic processes such as dispersal, territory establishment and survival rates.
-Because simulation rules in IBMs are defined at the individual level, these models appear as a great tool to integrate the complex interactions between landscape characteristics and both lynx demographic and spatial processes to simulate population changes on a large scale.
+Simulation rules in IBMs are defined at the individual level and result in different behavior of each simulated individual due to their own characteristics.
+Therefore, these models appear as a great tool to integrate the complex interactions between landscape characteristics and both lynx demographic and spatial processes, to simulate population changes on a large scale.

-Our study aimed to assess the long-term persistence of the Eurasian lynx in the large range area delimited by the Upper Rhine meta-population and the Alpine population using the available population status in 2018.
+Our study aimed to assess the long-term persistence of the Eurasian lynx in the large range area delimited by the Upper Rhine meta-population and the Alpine population, using the available population status in 2018.
 We build a spatially-explicit IBM that integrates up-to-date information on lynx ecology while accounting for habitat preferences and the risk of collisions with vehicles.
 We implement our model in the R programming language and share it publicly with open-source code allowing full reproducibility and its adoption by ecologists and conservationists.
 We use this model to forecast the fate of lynx populations over a 50-year time horizon.
 Finally, we provide several population metrics that help in diagnosing the long-term species persistence in its most western range area.

 Material and Methods